 In many ways, the two places are very similar.
-And in both the South and West sides of Chicago, the barber shop is a refuge and your barber offers more than just a haircut, they record history, they share community news and they serve as counselors.
-I grew up knowing people like Augustus, a relatively quiet man just wanting to get by in a neighborhoods where you are more likely to encounter police officers than a grocery store.
+And in both the south and west sides of Chicago, the barber shop is a refuge and your barber offers more than just a haircut, they record history, they share community news and they serve as counselors.
+I grew up knowing people like Augustus, a relatively quiet man just wanting to get by in a neighborhood where you are more likely to encounter police officers than a grocery store.

 And as you walk through the neighborhood where Augustus was killed, you can see the effects disinvestment can have in a community.

 Many believe this disinvestment has led to the mass exodus of African-Americans from Chicago.
 Vacant storefronts litter commercial corridors and craters occupy spaces where residential homes once stood.
 Regardless, it remains a vibrant neighborhood that hosts youth-led, pop-up art exhibits and is home to the beautiful South Shore Cultural Center.
 And the barber shop where Augustus worked serves as a kind of community center, too.

 I’ve been inside barber shops my entire life and I know the roles barbers play.
 Barbers are the nexus that connects people within a community and often are the gatekeeper to your most intimate details.

 My barber has been in my life longer than most of my relationships.

 He’s gotten me ready for many of the milestones in life: first days of schools, senior prom, countless job interviews, funerals and most recently, my wedding.